-Martifer's internal audit department reports functionally to Mr. Jorge Bento Ribeiro Barbosa Farinha, a non-executive, independent director sitting on the Company's Board of Directors.
+Martifer's internal audit department reports functionally to Mr. Jorge Bento Ribeiro Barbosa Farinha, a non-executive, independent director having a seat at the Company's Board of Directors.

 The scope of the audits to be conducted in order to assess the quality of the control processes that assure compliance with the objectives of the Internal Control System, namely those that guarantee the efficiency of the operations, the reliability of the financial and operational reports and the respect for the law and regulations, is defined annually.
-Internal control deficiencies are reported up the hierarchy, the gravest matters being reported directly to the Board of Directors.
+Internal control deficiencies are reported up the hierarchy, the most significant matters being reported directly to the Board of Directors.